HomeSpan/HomeSpan/docs/Stepper.md

 ## Creating your own **StepperControl** Driver

 If neither of the above motor driver classes works for your specific chip or driver board, it is relatively straightfoward to create a new driver to use in your sketch.
-This is because all the logic to operate a stepper motor in the background is already embedded in the parent **StepperControl** class.
+This is because all the logic to operate a stepper motor in the background is already embedded in the abstract **StepperControl** class.
 To create your own driver, start by creating a child class derived from **StepperControl**.
 Next, add a constructor that defines the pins and performs any initializations if needed.
 Finally, define the following methods that **StepperControl** calls to operate the motor:

 * `void onStep(boolean direction)` - contains the logic to advance the motor by a single step based on the *direction* parameter
 * `void onEnable()` - contains the logic that enables the motor driver